Click on above photo to watch trailer

 As a spiritual discipline, Aikido serves to awaken a larger sense of self, incorporating all facets of our human experience in one holistic perspective.
 Self-knowledge and expanded awareness together with an open heart, brings about a communal understanding with a shared aim and goal.
 Aikido Alive London motivates each participant to progress in their own pace towards greater freedom and understanding.

-Aikido Alive London's head teacher and director Bjorn Saw Sensei (4dan Aikikai) have one of the longest experiences of traditional Iwama Takemusu Aikido in the UK, having begun his Aikido training in 1974 for Saito Sensei's then representative in Europe, Takeji Tomita Shihan (7 dan) at Takemusu Aikido Scandinavia in Stockholm, Sweden.
+Aikido Alive London's head teacher anddirector Bjorn Saw Sensei, 5 dan Aikikai, have one of the longest experiences of traditional Iwama Takemusu Aikido in the UK, having begun his Aikido training in 1974 for Saito Sensei's then representative in Europe, Takeji Tomita Shihan (7 dan) at Takemusu Aikido Scandinavia in Stockholm, Sweden.
 Bjorn Sensei then spent two and half years training under the late Morihiro Saito Shihan (9 dan) in Iwama, Japan, between 1987 and 1993.

-Aikido Alive London was founded and established in September 2002 in the RFH Recreation Club in Hampstead NW3 London.
-Member of the British Aikido Board with links and affiliation to Hombu dojo, Aikikai, the world headquarters of Aikido in Tokyo, Japan.
+Aikido Alive London was founded in September 2002 in the RFH Recreation Club in Hampstead NW3 London.
+Member of the British Aikido Board with links and affiliation to Aikikai Hombu dojo, the world headquarters of Aikido in Tokyo, Japan.

 “Budo is a divine path that leads to truth, goodness and beauty; it is a spiritual path reflecting the unlimited, absolute nature of the universe and the ultimate grand design of creation.”